jared-ni/LSMTree-DB/EngineeringJournal.md

 5/1:
 - changed long to int to normalize the testings
 - reached 100k write / second, 2k read / second

+5/7:
+- need to write multi-thread for reads as well.
+    - search async on each level in getData()
+    - parallelize range gets()